seliftl/09-adapter-flyweight-android/README.md

 * the name of the pilot

 In the last assignments we used the default `ArrayAdapter<>` to transfer our data to a `ListView`.
-This is (more or less) only possible for `String` values (or by overriding the `toString()` method as we did last week) but if you want to display data in more complex elements containing more than just a `TextView` you have to implement a custom _adapter_ which is aware of the custom structure of your element and is able to assign the data to the correct nodes.
+This is (more or less) only possible for `String` values (or by overriding the `toString()` method as we did last week) but if you want to display data in more complex elements containing more than just a `TextView` you have to implement a custom _adapter_ which is aware of the structure of your element and is able to assign the data correctly.

 To accomplish this, the given app already contains a custom `ArrayAdapter<>` (`FighterListAdapter`).
 The class contains a `private static` nested class which serves as a container for the view element (a so called view holder, more on that later).
-Furthermore it overrides the method `getView()` where it inflates the custom view element (if necessary) and transfers the data from a `Fighter` instance to the view element (the adaption process).
+Furthermore it overrides the method `getView()` where it inflates the custom view element (if necessary) and transfers the data from a `Fighter` instance to the view element (the adaptation process).

 ## Flyweight - Part 1